testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

-:white_check_mark:  **Do:** Data is not part of the test context is called "metadata", for example - currencies, countries, etc. This type of data makes no impact on the tests result but is needed for the app to work.
-One can understand a test without being aware of this data.
-Since it  it can be seeded globally to the DB in the migration phase
+:white_check_mark:  **Do:** Data that never changes based on the test interactions is called "metadata", for example - currencies, countries, etc. This type of data makes no impact on the tests result but is needed for the app to work.
+One can understand and maintain a test without being aware of this data.
+Since it never mutated, it can be seeded globally to the DB in the migration phase.
+Otherwise performance

 <br/>